CS-433/ml-project-2-ml_pls/README.md

 ## Needed packages in order to run the code:

 To run the code, one needs to download the latest version of Python.
-Moreover, we used the following external libraries:
+Moreover, the following external libraries are used:
-- Item 1
+- NumPy
-- Item 2
+- sklearn
-- Item 3
+- SciPy

 ## Clustering methods:
 Three clustering methods were used: K-Means with the L1 norm, the Expectation Maximization (EM) algorithm and DBSCAN.